 The Trustee shall monitor, on no less than a weekly basis, the credit rating on all authorized investments in the portfolio based upon independent information from a nationally recognized rating agency.
-If any security falls below the minimum rating required by this Policy, the Trustee shall (i), within two business days of downgrade, notify the CFO of the loss of rating within two business days of the occurrence and (ii), within four business days of downgrade, notify the CFO of conditions affecting the rating and available liquidation options, including associated loss of principal, before any action is taken, provided however, that in extreme situations where the Trustee determines in the exercise of its reasonable discretion that immediate liquidation is prudent, Trustee shall be authorized to liquidate immediately but shall be required to provide the City with notice of such liquidation by the close of the following business day.
+If any security falls below the minimum rating required by this Policy, the Trustee shall (i), within two business days of downgrade, notify the Chief Financial Officer/Director of Finance of the loss of rating within two business days of the occurrence and (ii), within four business days of downgrade, notify the Chief Financial Officer/Director of Finance of conditions affecting the rating and available liquidation options, including associated loss of principal, before any action is taken, provided however, that in extreme situations where the Trustee determines in the exercise of its reasonable discretion that immediate liquidation is prudent, Trustee shall be authorized to liquidate immediately but shall be required to provide the City with notice of such liquidation by the close of the following business day.